jakevc/jakevc/content/posts/2019-07-10-snakemake-examples.md

 It's common to run fastqc, then multiqc on your fastqc files to aggregate the samples and their QC metrics from multiple tools into one report.
 The following pipeline is available at my [snakemake-multiqc](https://github.com/jakevc/snakemake_multiqc) example repository, and can be run by following directions in the README.

 The Snakefile below defines two samples "a.chr21", and "b.chr21" as a python list.
-For each sample, the progran fastqc if run, then multiqc is run when all those outputs are finished.
+For each sample, the program fastqc if run, then multiqc is run when all those outputs are finished.

 ```python